-In a large mixing bowl cream the margarine, the flour and the wine together until smooth.
+- In a large mixing bowl, work the margarine, the flour and the wine together until smooth.
 Cover and let stand in a cold place for an hour.

-Line a baking tray with a piece of baking parchment.
-In a small bowl or on a plate mix the confectionery and vanilla sugar.
+- Line a baking tray with a piece of baking parchment.
+In a small bowl, mix the confectionery and vanilla sugar.

-Dust a rolling board and your hands with flour.
-Transfer the dough onto the board and divide into two parts.
+- Dust a rolling board and your hands with flour.
+Transfer the dough onto the board and divide into halves.
 Form two balls and roll each one out until it is about ½ cm thick.
 Remember to dust the board and your hands with more flour whenever the dough starts sticking.

 - Cut out cookies of different shapes and lay them on the baking tray.
 Don’t discard the cut-offs, as they can be kneaded together and rolled out again to make more cookies.
 You can get creative here and invent your own shapes or figures.
 I was happy to just use my cutters.